CodeYourFuture/curriculum/common-content/en/module/js1/reusing-variable-names/index.md

 It can be useful to remember when our code last worked, and what we changed since then.

-When we just had the first 10 lines of code here, everything worked, but we got this error when we added the rest:
+When we just had the first 10 lines of code here, everything worked.
+When we added the rest, we got this error:

 ```js {linenos=table,linenostart=1,hl_lines=["12-17"]}
 function formatAs12HourClock(time) {